Concrete & Foundation

 Rule of thumb: residential patios get fiber + wire mesh; driveways and garage floors get #4 rebar at 16 in on-center.
 Don't let a contractor skip rebar on a driveway to save $200 — the crack repair bill will be $2,000.

 Once the Concrete Slab Calculator result looks reasonable, cross-check the next job decision with the Concrete Calculator and the Cement Calculator.
+If the slab is a sidewalk or walking path (vs a garage / patio), the concrete sidewalk calculator adds the ACI 332 joint-spacing and ADA cross-slope checks that flatwork-only calculators don't surface.
+For dead-load checks on retrofit slabs and countertops over existing framing, run the concrete weight calculator — it computes lb per cubic foot, lb per square foot and total tons per ASTM C138 + IBC 1604.3.
 That keeps the quantity, cost, and field assumption tied together before you call a supplier.

 Concrete Slab Coverage Table and Material Reference